apache/nuttx/boards/arm/stm32/stm32f4discovery/README.txt

      +CONFIG_EXAMPLES_NXLINES_BPP=1
      +CONFIG_EXAMPLES_NXLINES_EXTERNINIT=y

-     There are some issues with with the presentation... some tuning of the configuration could fix that.
+     There are some issues with the presentation... some tuning of the configuration could fix that.
 Lower resolution displays are also more subject to the "fat, flat line bug" that I need to fix someday.
 See http://www.nuttx.org/doku.php?id=wiki:graphics:nxgraphics for a description